-- 1) Continue to progress in the general curriculum, although in another setting, and - 2) Make progress toward meeting the goals set out in the student's IEP.
+- 1) Continue to progress in the general curriculum, although in another setting, and - 2) Make Pprogress toward meeting the goals set out in the student's IEP.

-The determination of the educational services is made by the IEP team if the discipline constitutes a change in placement.
-For a short-term removal which is not a change in placement, the determination of the educational services is made by school personnel in consultation with the student's special education teacher.
+The determination of the educational services is made by the IEP team for discipline whichif the constitutes a change in placement.
+For disciplinea short-term removal which is not a change in placement, the determination of the educational services is made by school personnel in consultation with the student's special education teacher.